Deutsch: Komfort / Español: Comodidad / Português: Conforto / Français: Confort / Italian: Comfort

 Description

-In the fashion industry, comfort is a key factor influencing consumer preferences and purchasing decisions.
+In the fashion industry, comfort is a key factor influencing Consumer preferences and purchasing decisions.
 It is defined by the interplay of several elements, such as fabric softness, breathability, stretch, weight, and the overall fit of the garment.
 Materials like cotton, jersey, and certain types of knits are often chosen for their ability to enhance comfort by being soft against the skin, flexible, and adaptable to body movements.

 Comfort in fashion isn't just about the absence of discomfort; it's about actively enhancing the wearer's experience.
 This can involve ergonomic design considerations, such as seamless construction to avoid skin irritation or adjustable elements like elastic waistbands and drawstrings.
 Additionally, advancements in textile technology, such as moisture-wicking fabrics and temperature-regulating materials, have further expanded the boundaries of comfort in fashion.